-The relative weight of the various noise terms in a typical advanced detector (Advanced LIGO) using the standard quarter-wavelength coatings is illustrated in Figure 0, for the specific case of Advanced LIGO based on presently available estimates of the relevant material properties.
+The relative weight of the various noise terms in a typical advanced detector (Advanced LIGO) using the standard quarter-wavelength coatings is illustrated in Figure 1, for the specific case of Advanced LIGO based on presently available estimates of the relevant material properties.

-Coating Brownian noise represents to date the main contribution to the coating noise budget, and is expected to set the noise floor of present and nextgeneration (advanced) interferometric detectors of GW.
+Coating Brownian noise represents to date the main contribution to the coating noise budget, and is expected to set the noise floor of present and next-generation (advanced) interferometric detectors of GW.

 The visibility distance of gravitational wave antennas is proportional to the reciprocal square root of the noise power spectral density (henceforth PSD).
-Thus a mere 10% reduction in the PSD level corresponds to a $\sim 17\%$ increase in the visibility volume, and hence in the observable event rate (under the simplest assumption where potential gravitational wave sources are distributed homogeneously and isotropically).
+Thus a mere 10% reduction in the PSD level corresponds to a $\sim 17\%$ increase in the visibility volume, and hence in the observable event rate (under the simplest assumption that potential gravitational wave sources are distributed homogeneously and isotropically in the Universe).